-Derivatives, Their Risks and Their Rewards
+Derivatives, With Their Risks and Rewards

-What Are the Risks vs Rewards?
+What Are the Risks Versus Rewards?

 A derivative is a financial contract that derives its value from an underlying asset.
 The buyer agrees to purchase the asset on a specific date at a specific price.